 If a child’s weight falls into a range of overweight or obesity, a doctor can give advice about reaching a healthier weight.
 They may recommend decreasing caloric intake and increasing physical activity.

-It is particularly helpful and important for families of children with obesity to work toward healthier habits.
+It is particularly helpful and important for families of

 Childhood obesity is associated with a higher risk of: